iabhijith/subnetwork_inference/blogpost.md

 \end{align}
 $$

 For the linearized laplace approximation that the authors use, the posterior distribution of the weights is approximately Gaussian or in some cases a true Gaussian.
 Thus, the wasserstein distance between the posterior distributions of the weights can be calculated using the above closed-form solution.
 But this is still not computationally feasible for large neural networks as we can not compute the full covariance matrix in the first place.
-To address this issue, the authors propose to use a diagonal approximation of the covariance matrix for the full network and measure the wasserstein distance to select the subnetwork.
-Once the subnetwork is selected, they propose to use a more expressive covariance approximation for the subnetwork.
+To address this issue, the authors propose to use a diagonal approximation of the covariance matrix of the full network at the subnetwork selection stage and once the subnetwork is selected, they propose to use a more expressive covariance approximation for the subnetwork.

 $$
 \begin{align}